 (This is not my beautiful Midgar undercity.
 My God, what have I done?)

-It makes a certain sense that Shinra employees look samey and utterly banal, as to become background (and whoo boy, do they).
+It makes a certain sense that Shinra employees look samey and utterly banal, so as to become background (and whoo boy, do they).
 That choice reinforces that Midgar is run by a regular-ass corporation driven by regular-ass greed, myopia, and indifference.
 But having the citizens of the slums look equally nondescript, and equally out of place in a sci-fantasy setting… yeah, makes less sense.
 It’s alienating, despite the game clearly wanting you to come to think of Midgar’s underclass as your people, or at least a culture you know and appreciate and want to fight for.

 This kind of points to the other alluring aspect of the project, though.
 The whole enterprise of remaking Final Fantasy VII for modern consoles (an idea that has been kicking around for three console generations now) is premised on the idea that the story of FFVII was simply too big for the tech of the time.
-And the unconvincing crowds and wanting mise-en-scène of Remake’s Sector 7 suggests that FFVII is still too much, too big, too expansive for today’s tech.
+And the unconvincing crowds and wanting mise-en-scène of Remake’s Sector 7 would suggest that FFVII is still too much, too big, too expansive for today’s tech.